department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 | 58       | 2.87            | 8.59              | 17.14               | 34.09                   |
 | 59       | 2.96            | 8.86              | 17.68               | 35.16                   |
 | 60       | 3.03            | 9.07              | 18.1                | 35.99                   |

-**Note:** To get your monthly rate, multiply the amount of your insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment:  <br>

-2.29 (Age 51 rate) x 10 (amount of insurance per $1000.00) = $22.90 / month.

 </div>
 </li>